Non-HTTP or external KOI8-R resources handling

 and a conformant browser will use the attribute-specified character set for that document.

-Note: CHARSET attribute is obsoleted in
+Note: CHARSET

-"HTML5 The a element",
+attribute is obsoleted in "HTML5 The a

-use extended TYPE attribute instead:
+element", use extended TYPE

 <A TYPE="text/plain; charset=KOI8-R" HREFLANG="ru"